COVID 19 - For the latest travel related information please click here

 15. Payments by Credit Card and Debit Card:

 Credit card surcharges of 2% for Amex, Visa, MasterCard, Diners Club and Q Card will apply when paying by credit card.
-When applying for Q Card Finance, establishment and merchant fees will apply.
+When applying for Long Term Finance, establishment and merchant fees will apply.
 You authorise us to charge all fees incurred by you in relation to the services provided to the credit card designated by you.
 If payment is not received from the card issuer or its agents for any reason, you agree to pay us all amounts due immediately on demand.

 You authorise us to charge all fees incurred by you in relation to the services provided by us to the credit card or debit card designated by you.
 If payment is not received from the card issuer or its agents for any reason, you agree to pay us all amounts due immediately on demand.